 A wonderful part of the Nantahala are the waters above the power plant…..all year long, not just the Delayed Harvest times Oct-May.
 This river is surrounded by breathtaking beauty, including a 250 ft water falls.
 The fish tend to be a bit smaller further upstream you go, but the whole experience is really big!

 The Caney Fork is a lovely stream south of Sylva about 10 minutes.
 It is small but has some real nice surprises.
 If you like small streams in beautiful surroundings you will love the Caney Fork.
 If you are good at reading a stream or want to learn, the Caney Fork offers every conceivable characteristic you can imagine.
 Great for the novice to the expert.
 Lots of easy ‘pull off’ access along the 10 mile stretch from Hwy 117.
 A NC Fishing License with Trout Stamp is required.

 The Cullasaja River flows from the beautiful Town of Highlands, through the Cullasaja Gorge into the Little Tennessee River in Franklin.
 The scenery on this river is breathtaking.
 The Bust Your Butt Falls and Bridal Vail Falls are hugely popular photo opps.
 There are many pull offs and picnic areas that make it quite accessible.
 This river is Hatchery Supported and is seldom fished.
 It is a beautiful day on the river….fish or no fish.

 Smallmouth Bass fishing rivers:

-The Little Tennessee River from Sanderstown Road, Frankin, NC to Lake Fontana and the Tuckaseegee River from US441 bridge, Dillsboro NC to Lake Fontana.
+The Little Tennessee River from Sanderstown Road, Franklin, NC to Lake Fontana and the Tuckasegee River from US441 bridge, Dillsboro NC to Lake Fontana.